1242035/spree/guides/src/content/developer/tutorials/migration.md

 Technically, the product catalogue is *seed data*, standard data which is needed for the app to work properly.

-Spree has several options for loading seed data, but perhaps the easiest to use here is to put ruby files in *site/db/default/*.
+Viauco has several options for loading seed data, but perhaps the easiest to use here is to put ruby files in *site/db/default/*.
 These files are processed when *rake db:seed* is called, and will be processed in the order of the migration timestamps.